entelecheia/intronlp-2024/book/en/week02/session2.md

 ## Introduction

-Welcome to Week 2, Session 2 of our "Introduction to NLP and LLMs 202" course.
 In this lecture, we'll explore advanced text preprocessing techniques and delve into methods for representing text data in a format suitable for machine learning algorithms.
 We'll build upon the foundational concepts covered in Session 1 and introduce more sophisticated approaches to prepare text data for analysis.

 Let's start by importing the necessary libraries: